-In the case of foreclosures or default, this is where you can cash in on the investment opportunities in .
+In the case of foreclosures or default, this is where you can cash in on the investment opportunities in North Carolina.
 Even if you have never worked in the real estate industry, there are ways that you can take advantage of the opportunities that tax liens provide.

-How Do Tax Liens Work in Real Estate in ?
+How Do Tax Liens Work in Real Estate in North Carolina?

 First, Know the Tax Lien Laws

-Before you can cash in on the opportunities of tax liens in a real estate investment, you have to know what the applicable laws are in and Washington DC and North Carolina.
+Before you can cash in on the opportunities of tax liens in a real estate investment, you have to know what the applicable laws are in North Carolina and Charlotte.
 You need to study the laws of your state of residence or the state in which you plan to purchase the property before completing the transaction.

 In addition to the state laws, there may also be city or county ordinances that dictate what you can do regarding tax liens.
 Some cities, for example, require that you have a real estate license in order to get involved in the transaction while others do not encourage private lending or private money transactions.

 Another important thing to know is how much you can afford to invest if you want to cash in on a real estate transaction that involves a tax lien.
 Remember, if you do start transacting real estate business involving tax liens, you are profiting from the interest on the tax lien that is placed on the property on an annual basis.
 You must report this amount on your personal income tax and there may also be fees associated with doing this sort of transaction.